 It’s fantastic advice.

-A lot of things had happened in the months before and during my maternity leave, above being a mom for the second time (more about that here!).
-Plus, things at work had changed rather drastically during my leave and I was left with a new manager and a new job.
+A lot of things had happened in the months before and during my mat leave, above being a mom for the second time (more about that here!).
+Plus, things at work had drastically changed during my time off and I was left with a new manager and a new job.

 The weight of the changes and my fight to juggle all the balls being thrown at me at the same time left my self-esteem battered.
 I no longer believed in my capabilities, I devalued my previous experiences, I belittled my accomplishments, and I didn’t believe there was any reason for anyone to invest in me.